Duster Release Date, Storyline, and Everything You Need To Know

 Episode Number Title Description

-1 The Driver Introduces Jim and his exceptional driving skills as he tries to leave his criminal past.
+1 The Driver Introduces Jim and his attempt to escape his criminal past.

-2 The Agent Focuses on Nina’s entry into the FBI and the obstacles she faces.
+2 The Agent Focuses on Nina’s entry into the FBI and her early struggles.

-8 The Showdown Closes the season with an explosive climax and sets up future storylines.
+7 The Showdown Ends the season with a dramatic confrontation and sets up Season 2.

 FAQ